 When all fields look right, you'll certify the report with an electronic signature.
 Type your name, choose your capacity, be it officer, director, member, manager, or registered agent, and the system stamps the filing as legally binding.

-First, a flat $15 late fee attaches to every report filed after the due date.
-If you miss the deadline, your entity will eventually be dropped from good standing after further administrative action by the Secretary of State.
+First, the total fee increases to $35 (regular $20 fee plus $15 late penalty) for every report filed after the due date.
+If you continue to miss the deadline, your entity will eventually be dropped from good standing after further administrative action by the Secretary of State.

 Reversing the damage is possible but costly.
 You must submit every overdue report online, pay the accumulated late fees, and cover any reinstatement charges listed in the Secretary of State's fee schedule.
 Only after the office processes the filings will your good-standing certificate become available again.